MedSolve/ords-core/readme.md

 Core modules implements proposals from the *proposals* directory.
 Essentially all kinds of modules can be delivered but modules following the *proposals* will be entirely interopable.
 Below are general rules for code contribution:

-- Use camleCase instead of underscore
+- Use camleCase instead of underscore for namespace, variables and functions
+- constants CAPITALIZED
+- Interfaces, Abstract, Classes, Types all with conventional naming starting with a capital letter
 - Document your code with comments
 - Write at least unit tests
 - Follow established directory structure

+Variables or anything named with a *_* prefix is usually instanciated automaticly somewhere in the core a module and should therefore not be manipulated.
+An example is the _meta property that is attacted to the *Request* as a microservices is carried out.

 # Versioning
 We use schemantic versioning.
 We do no introduce backwards compatible breakable code without upgrading the software version to a major release.